PhilHarps/music/README.md

 > Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

 > Describe the architecture of your App.
 Explain the different high-level components (abstractions) in your App.

+**Model**
+The models used in Pre:loved reflects typical ecommerce business logic.
+A User model holds personal profile information.
+Depending on whether `is_school` checkbox is ticked upon sign-up, the account can be further divided into a **school (buyer)** or a

+The Order model is still in development but should store the details of each shopping cart session (numebr of listings, user_id of the user signed in).

+**Controllers**

+**Views**

+The MVC separation of concerns was demonstrated by data validation handled within the models.
+Page redirection and ferrying form-submitted data happened in the controllers.
+And the views display different functions based on the type of user currently logged in.

 ### Instructions on Local Configuration